 Here are a couple of brands that are the most popular for water heaters

 Crompton brand is also a quite famous brand in India.
-It is famous for water heaters and a leading manufacturer of power products like fans, light, pumps, and air coolers.
+It is famous for water heaters and is a leading manufacturer of power products like fans, lights, pumps, and air coolers.

 When you are talking about water heaters, you can’t ignore Bajaj electric and gas water heaters.
 They are cheap in price yet feature-packed.
 So you are looking for water heaters that fit your pocket, Bajaj is the brand you can consider.

 Many times we ignore the warranty norms and later pay a huge price for that.
-Not only water heaters, but for any products, you should seriously consider warranty as a crucial factor before buying the product.
+Not only for water heaters but for any products, you should seriously consider a warranty as a crucial factor before buying the product.

 So choose a product that offers more years of warranty so that you have peace of mind in using it.

 Budget plays an important role in our decision-making process.
 A water heater may be perfectly suitable for us, but we may not go for that because it is too costly.

 If you are budget conscious, then storage water heaters may not be a good option because storage water heaters are costly.
 However, you need to decide your priority and requirement and then only choose a water heater.

 Instant water heaters are the cheapest to go for, but it has their own problems like using it for multiple applications and can heat a minimal amount of water.
 So you need to take a call wisely.